 The other day, Celia and I were walking in Boston’s beautiful Arnold Arboretum when she asked me who’d responded to an email I’d sent.
 When I pulled out my phone to answer her question, she said she felt she was walking with a third person, a stranger.

-How I used to find information When I was living in England in the 1960’s, finding a telephone number was cumbersome.
+When I was living in England in the 1960’s, finding a telephone number was cumbersome.
 Five huge telephone books, each requiring both hands to lift, sat in a cupboard in our hallway, with millions of alphabetized names and associated numbers in microscopic print.
 The books quickly became out of date and were updated sporadically.
 And, if you didn’t know the exact spelling, or had only an address, you were out of luck.

 Books were a key way to obtain information.
 Wealthy families (not mine) purchased the Encyclopedia Britannica and proudly displayed the 24+ volumes on sturdy bookshelves.
 The local free library was a key resource.
 For current information, I could watch three TV channels and read several rather good print newspapers.
 For specialized information, I subscribed to, or read in the library, a bewildering variety of magazines and journals.

 And, of course, I talked to people.
 My parents, my teachers, my friends, and, later, my professional colleagues were all valuable resources.
 I found my friends from face-to-face social events or through my work.
 Finally, if I needed to know more about a subject of interest, I would attend a conference and listen to papers delivered by experts in the field.